App version: 0.1.0

 Types of Student Loan Forbearance

 Student loan forgiveness has been obtainable for years.
 If you think you qualify for any of the forbearance programs because of your income or your career choice, go to the Department of Education website to learn more and obtain forms.The way it works with some of these forbearances is you won't have to make a loan payment, or you can temporarily make a smaller payment.
-However, the loan won’t go away unless it’s paid off or canceled, cautions the Department of Education.An important new change made in October 2022 concerned interest capitalization.“Finally, the rules help borrowers avoid spiraling student loan balances by eliminating all instances of interest capitalization not required by statute, which occur when unpaid interest is added to a borrower’s principal balance, increasing the total amount that borrowers may have to pay,” said U.S. Secretary of Education Miguel Cardona in a statement about new federal loan regulations.The interest capitalization rules will go into effect July 1, 2023, which is the effective date specified in the Higher Education Act for regulations issued on or prior to Nov.
+However, the loan won’t go away unless it’s paid off or canceled, cautions the Department of Education.An important new change made in October 2022 concerned interest capitalization.“Finally, the rules help borrowers avoid spiraling student loan balances by eliminating all instances of interest capitalization not required by statute, which occur when unpaid interest is added to a borrower’s principal balance, increasing the total amount that borrowers may have to pay,” said U.S. Secretary of Education Miguel Cardona in a statement about new federal loan regulations.The interest capitalization rules went into effect July 1, 2023, which is the effective date specified in the Higher Education Act for regulations issued on or prior to Nov.
 1 of a given year.

 General or Discretionary Forbearance